NikhilReddyPurumandla/FirstAssignment/README.md

+# UserManagement

+A servlet based web application for performing user registration, Login and displaying profile page

-# FirstAssignment
+# Prerequisites:
-An assignment for creating a sample webapplication

-# Prerequisites: EclipseIDE for j2EE, MYSQL, JDK 8.
+EclipseIDE for j2EE, MYSQL, JDK 8.

 This web application is done using servlets,html,jsp,mysql.